isb-cgc/readthedocs/docs/source/sections/COSMIC.rst

-**COSMIC Release v81 update**: Two new BigQuery datasets now contain *all* of the tables available for download from the `COSMIC ftp site <sftp-cancer.sanger.ac.uk>`_ (not just the "Mutant" table which was included in the v80 dataset).
+**COSMIC Release v81 update**: Two new BigQuery datasets now contain *all* of the tables available for download from the `COSMIC ftp site <sftp-cancer.sanger.ac.uk>`_ (not just the "Mutant" table which was included for the v80 release).
 The availability of these additional tables will support many more types of queries -- please explore them at (after registering for access as described below):
     - `isb-cgc:COSMIC_v81_grch38 <https://bigquery.cloud.google.com/dataset/isb-cgc:COSMIC_v81_grch38>`_
     - `isb-cgc:COSMIC_v81_grch37 <https://bigquery.cloud.google.com/dataset/isb-cgc:COSMIC_v81_grch37>`_